lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The organism is dislodged from its natural environment to prevent it from meddling with the experiment.
 We, scientists, call this: 'controlled conditions.'
 The ultimate goal is to gain mechanistic insight into the workings of a biological system; one part at a time.
-The reasoning being, that if we know the function of all its parts, we then know the system.
+The underlying reasoning is that if we know the function of all its parts, we then know the system.

 The reductionist dogma yielded considerable advances in biological research; I wouldn't dream of debating this.
 But I will argue that it occasionally falls short in encompassing emergent properties of a larger whole.